 Co-curricular organizations and clubs are recognized as an integral part of the total educational program of Calhoun Community College.
 Students are encouraged to participate in organizations and clubs in order to share their talents and ideas with classmates and college staff, to positively influence the total college program, to enhance personal skills through leadership experiences, and to enjoy a fuller social life through contacts made in co-curricular activities.

 The student activities program at Calhoun Community College is the responsibility of the students through the Student Government Association.
 The purpose of the SGA is to represent every student as a direct line of communication to staff, faculty, and administration.
-The SGA operates under the direction of the Student Activities Facilitator and the Vice President of Student Services.
+The SGA operates under the direction of the Student Engagement Coordinator and the Vice President of Student Services.

 THE FOLLOWING IS A LIST OF CAMPUS ORGANIZATIONS AND CLUBS AND BRIEF DESCRIPTIONS OF THEIR FUNCTIONS.